PUGX/shortid-doctrine/README.md

 $entityManager->getConnection()->getDatabasePlatform()->registerDoctrineTypeMapping('shortid', 'shortid');
 ```

-Then, in your models, you may annotate properties by setting the `@Column`
+Then, in your entities, you may annotate properties by setting the `@Column`
 type to `shortid`.

-Since databases are not be able to
-auto-generate a ShortId when inserting into the database,
-in your model's constructor (or elsewhere, depending on how you create instances
-of your model), generate a `PUGX\Shortid\Shortid` object for the property.
-Doctrine
+You can generate a `PUGX\Shortid\Shortid` object for the property in your constructor, or
-will handle the rest.

-For example, here we annotate an `@Id` column with the `shortid` type, and in the
-constructor, we generate a ShortId to store for this entity.
+use the built-in genrator.

+Example with shortid created manually in constructor:

 ``` php
 <?php